Brisinger/dockerApp/README.md

 The dot "." at the end of the command denotes location of the Dockerfile in current working directory.

-### From docker image pused to AWS Elastic Container Registry (ECR)
+### From docker image pushed to AWS Elastic Container Registry (ECR)
 ### Start the Application

 Step 1: Set up an AWS account with access key configured.

     _You can configure access key for a user from IAM in AWS.

 Step 2: Under services search from the service ECR to manage container deployment.

 Step 3: Create a private container repository in ECR with name "my-app" same as your application.

-_In AWS each repository can have multiple images of the same application.
+In AWS each repository can have multiple images of the same application.

 Step 4: Once repository is create go to link Amazon ECR --> Repositories and select "my-app" repository.